MightyOrm/Mighty/docs/docs/parameters.md

 If you use a `Query...` variant in Mighty, you get the query results but not the param results.
 If you use an `Execute...` varaint you get the param results, but not the query results.

-It's a bit fiddly (because of the constraint just described above), but you can also get both.
-Here is an example which shows how to do it:
+It's a bit fiddly (it has to be, both for the reason above and for another reason described just below), but you can also get both.
+Here is an example of how to do it:

 ``` c#
 List<ImportantItem> GetItemsBelongingToParent(int parentId)